BrodyLiudzius/FretCalculator/README.md

 ## Example Usage

 Below is a screenshot of the program running.
 I measured a 3/4 size classical guitar and its strings are 25.5 inches long, so I entered the number 25.5.
 Units don't matter.
 The output will be in the same units as what you put in.
-Currently it outputs answers to 3 decimal places, so it is best to use inches, centimeters, or millimeters
+By default, it outputs answers to 3 decimal places, so it is best to use inches, centimeters, or millimeters

 ![A screenshot of example output from running the program](./output.png)